lampros-m/docker-tool/README.md

 Docker Management Tool - Deployment and monitoring of a set of web services containers.

 # Overview
 This project has as a goal to to build a tool for managing the deployment and monitoring of a set of web services containers.
 For this Docker containers are used as also as Docker's Remote API.

 The goal of the Project is to Build 3 different images containing each a unique web application
-1. "Hellow World" image - app
+ 1. "Hellow World" (image - app) - A basic "Hello World" app
-2. "Prime Numbers Generator" image - app
+ 2. "Prime Numbers Generator" - An algorith for generating prime numbers (CPU usage)
-3. "Memory Stretching" image - app

-The 2nd application uses an algorith for generating prime numbers (cpu usages) The 3rd applicaton uses an algorith for allocationg blocks of memeroy (ram usage)
+ 3. "Memory Stretching" - An algorith for allocationg blocks of memeroy (RAM usage)

-2. Run the "Monitor Tool" with these funcitonalities
+As also as to execute the "Monitor Tool" with the below funcitonalities:
-  a.
-Create - Stop - Kill a running instance (container)
+  1. Create - Stop - Kill a running instance (container)
-  b.
-Monitor port rooting, parent image, CPU & Memory usage
+  2. Monitor port rooting, parent image, CPU & Memory usage

 #Installing
 Make sure you have all the necessary files after having deploying the project to `root "/" folder`